luisfcolon/til/unix/suppress-pushd-popd-output-temporarily.md

 }

 # the code we are executing here
+# use pushd and pop like you normally would

 unset -f pushd
 unset -f popd
 ```

 * Create a function that overrides the system command
-* Call the default system command and send the output to `/dev/null`
+* Call the override function that sends the output to `/dev/null`
 * Run the code
 * Remove the override functions to restore default functionality